 This magnificent ski-in/ski-out Verbier chalet, nestles in the exclusive Hameau development.
 The chalet boasts an impressive private spa facility located 100m from the main building, housing a pool, sauna, gym, hot tub and massage room.
 The main house is also equipped with a hammam.
 Enjoy a private massage or your favourite drink at the pool side.
 Click into your skis in the morning and slide down a meandering trail that traverses the Hameau enclave and leads you directly to the Le Rouge teleski from where the main ski area can be accessed.
 At the end of the day you can ski to the chalet from the Les Esserts beginners area or from Savoleyres, snow permitting.
 This chalet can accommodate 10 adults and 2 children in 5 luxury bedrooms.

-So just sit back and dream of that luxury chalet ski holiday in either of the best ski resorts in Switzerland.
+So don’t just sit back and dream of that luxury chalet ski holiday in either of the best Swiss ski resorts.
 You simply have to make the decision…..Verbier or Zermatt?
 The choice is yours.
 If you are lucky enough to have two ski holidays why don’t you stay at one of the best luxury chalets in both Verbier and Zermatt and make an informed decision on which you think is best?